meintopf/meintopf/README.md

 ## Notes
 * Feeds are fetched once every hour.
 And when you add a feed.
 * There's a lot of stuff still missing.
 Feel free to contribute.

+## License
+mEintopf is licensed under the MIT license.
+See LICENSE for details.